godaged/tictac/README.md

 ## Play against another Player
 Player 1 has to chose his marker('X' or 'O').
-If player 1 chose 'O', he gets second move. if anyone makes a row will win and it will notify as 'X' or 'O' won the game and then ask whether want to continue.
+If player 1 chose 'O', he gets second move.
+If anyone makes a row will win and it will notify as 'X' or 'O' won the game, otherwise displays no one won the game and then ask whether want to continue.

 ## Play against PC
 By default, player gets marker 'X' and gets first move.
 PC moves its movement based on player's move.